copethomas/defcon-33-domain-fronting/README.md

 CDN: G-Core_Labs, Count: 145
 CDN: CDN77, Count: 1038
 CDN: CacheFly, Count: 80
 ```

-### Final Results
+### Closing Remarks

-TODO - Insert image
+- This test methodology is not 100% accurate and can produce some false results.
+I'd recommend manually verifying a subset.

-### Disadvantages
+- Some domains are "grandfathered" by CDN companies, meaning they work with some configurations of Domain Fronting which do not work with newly registered domains.

-DNS based looksups, you get different responses depending on where you query and how.
-On the command line I was getting samsung servers and in the browser I was getting akamai :(
+- DNS based looksups, you get different responses depending on where you are geograpicly querying from

 ### Notes